eurekasfray/mono/README.md

 # Introduction

-I have designed a convention to standardize a workflow for when I practice animation.
+I have designed a workflow for when I practice animation.
 This is Mono.
 It offers a pipeline that caters to the stages of animation production.
 I consider the stages of development, preproduction, shotproduction, preproduction, and distribution.

 <!-- Feels like the paragraph above needs more here. -->